 Can body modification be taken too far?

 Some attempts at body modification can have unintended negative consequences that might reduce self-esteem.
 We all know that too much make-up can cause skin problems, hair can be damaged from over-dyeing, and piercings can cause infections and irritations, yet we continue to apply, dye and pierce.

 Many women seek to create a ‘Barbie’ image by dyeing their hair bleach blonde, using tanning beds and wearing heavy make-up.
 It’s as if they’re wearing a mask to become that idealised image of beauty in order to boost their self-esteem, at the detriment of their health.

 That said, celebrities like Lady Gaga take their various alterations to the extreme for the sake of art.
 It’s also a way of expressing and experimenting with their identity, which empowers others to do the same.

 Modification in moderation

-- As with everything, I believe alternations should be in small doses and shouldn’t be too drastic.
+- As with everything, I believe any alterations should be in small doses and shouldn’t be too drastic

-- If you aren’t sure about a more permanent modification, there are many ways to ‘try before you buy’.
-For instance, wash-out dyes, fake tan, stick-on gems and of course transfer and henna tattoos.
+- If you aren’t sure about a more permanent modification, there are many ways to ‘try before you buy’, such as semi-permanent hair dyes, stick-on gems and of course transfer and henna tattoos.